 # RapidX Config

 Use this skill for setup and integration review only.
-Use `ltp-rapidx-trading` for account, market, order, position, algo, and live trading workflows.
+Use `ltp-rapidx-trading` for portfolio, market, order, position, algo, and live trading workflows.

 ## Scope